luanvcmartins/WSI2ML/README.md

-# WSI Annotation Tool
+# WSI2ML

-The WSI Annotation Tool is a straightforward annotation software for WSI files.
-It was built with the goal of simplifying the multidisciplinary effort required to create machine-learning datasets for pathology-related research.
+The WSI2ML is a straightforward annotation software for WSI files.
+It was built aiming to simplify the multidisciplinary effort required to create machine-learning datasets for pathology-related research.

 The software allows you to register users with different roles depending on their permissions, set up projects with images (by providing a folder) and annotation labels, and create and assign users to complete annotation tasks.
 Once your users have made enough annotations, they can be revised or exported to train ML models.
-Finally, your annotators can validate your model's annotation and improve the dataset if needed.
+Finally, the annotators can validate the model's annotation and improve the dataset if needed.

 For machine learning applications, the tool has the following workflow in mind: